sebastienserre/wp-openagenda/readme.txt

 2. display in front

 == Changelog ==
+* 1.4.1 -- 9 july 2018
+    Add i18n for Pro different from Free one fr_FR added

 * 1.4.0 -- 8 july 2018
     Free Version:
         Add CSS Class to all HTML markup.
 Better customization.